‹ Back to Ethics

-Vesting of Restricted Stock or Settlement of Performance Stock Units.
-This prohibition does not apply to the automatic deduction of shares by ADP from your restricted stock or performance stock unit account to satisfy the minimum statutory tax withholding liability upon the vesting of restricted stock or settlement of performance stock units.
+Vesting of Restricted Stock or other Stock Awards.
+This prohibition does not apply to the automatic deduction of shares by ADP from your restricted stock or other stock award account to satisfy the minimum statutory tax withholding liability upon the vesting of restricted stock or other stock award.
 The prohibition does apply, however, to any open market sale of vested shares, including to satisfy tax liabilities.

 10b5-1 Plans.
 This prohibition does not apply to trades made pursuant to a valid “10b5-1 plan” approved by ADP as described below.

 Dividend Reinvestment Plan.
 This prohibition does not apply to purchases of ADP stock under the ADP dividend reinvestment plan that result from your reinvestment of dividends paid on ADP stock held in such plan.
 This prohibition does apply, however, to other purchases of ADP stock under the plan that result from additional contributions you choose to make to the dividend reinvestment plan, or to increases or decreases in your level of participation in the plan.
 This prohibition also applies to your sale of any ADP securities purchased pursuant to the plan.